ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

 Currently, myself, Suku Murmu and an anonymous user.
-I reached to many people.
-Of all the people who I reached out to, Suku Murmu, a Santali teacher from West Bengal showed interest.
+I’ve reached to many people.
+Of all of them, only Suku Murmu, a Santali teacher from West Bengal showed interest.
 He gave really good feedback to improve the interface translation of the Common Voice web portal.
 He is also helping with the validation of recorded voice data.